tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

-In this post, I will write about the inline caching implementation in [Skybison](https://github.com/tekknolagi/skybison), a relatively complete Python runtime originally developed for use in Instagram.
+In this post, I will write about the inline caching implementation in [Skybison](https://github.com/tekknolagi/skybison), a relatively complete Python 3.8 runtime originally developed for use in Instagram.
 It nicely showcases all of the fun and sharp edges of the Python object model and how we solved hard problems.

 In order to better illustrate the design choices we made when building Skybison, I will often side-by-side it with CPython, the most popular implementation of Python.
-This is not meant to degrade CPython; it is the reference implementation, it is extremely widely used, and it is still being actively developed.
-In fact, later (currently to-be-released) versions of CPython use similar techniques to those shown here.
+This is not meant to degrade CPython; CPython is the reference implementation, it is extremely widely used, and it is still being actively developed.
+In fact, later (3.11+) versions of CPython use similar techniques to those shown here.

 ## Optimization decisions